About the ViBes project

 Vlogging community: ViBes year 2

-In the second year of ViBes, ten schools were invited to join the project.
-The goal was to build a lasting vlogging community that could continue beyond the project itself.
+In the second year of ViBes, 4 additional schools from both Ireland and Norway joined the vlog exchange, along with a South Korean school.
+The goal was to build a lasting vlogging community between the 12 schools that could continue beyond the project itself.

 Following the action research approach, we made some adjustments to how the schools communicated.
-In the first year, students worked in parallel on their vlog tasks and exchanged written feedback, but there was little interaction between the different phases.
+In the first year, students uploaded their vlogs and exchanged written feedback, but there was little interaction between the different vlog phases.

-To strengthen the connections between students, we drew inspiration from another YouTube phenomenon - the reaction vlog, where creators respond to someone else's video in their own.
-This approach brought the participants closer together, turning the exchanges into ongoing vlog conversations rather than a collection of isolated videos.
+To strengthen the connections between students, we drew inspiration from another YouTube phenomenon - the reaction vlog, where creators respond to someone else’s video in their own.
+While the schools still uploaded their main vlogs, many also began experimenting with their own vlog exchanges, creating spontaneous responses, follow-up questions, and glimpses of everyday school life.
+This transformed the collaboration into an ongoing conversation rather than a collection of isolated videos.

 Documentary